AndhikaWB/pawpularity-contest-dtc/README.md

 The original goal if this project is to ease the process of pet adoption, by using the ML model, volunteers can take the best possible photo of their pet, and receive feedback from the model so they can change the pose, etc. to increase the pawpularity score.

-However, this feedback based solution is currently not completed yet (especially the embedding and embedding store part), so only the pawpularity score will be outputted for now.
+However, this feedback based solution is currently not completed yet (especially the embedding and vector store part), so only the pawpularity score will be outputted for now.

 ## Data Availability